joshbduncan/joshbduncan.com/content/posts/javascript-search-token-highlighter.md

 }
 ```

-## From Python To Javascript
+## From Python To JavaScript

 After a visitor successfully submits a search query to my Flask app, I'm capturing their input, sanitizing it, and then passing that query to the search results page as the variable `tokens`.

-Once, the search results page is rendered, I can access that variable via [Jinja][jinja] inside of my Javascript script.
+Once, the search results page is rendered, I can access that variable via [Jinja][jinja] inside of my JavaScript script.

 [jinja]: https://jinja.palletsprojects.com/